Family of 11-year-old Mississippi boy shot by police officer calls for release of bodycam footage

 Moore said that the family has asked the Mississippi Bureau of Investigation (MBI) for the bodycam footage of Aderrien Murry being allegedly shot in the chest early Saturday morning by an Indianola police officer.
 The bureau, Moore said, won't release the footage while the investigation is ongoing.

-Body camera footage can provide crucial evidence about what happened in an incident, but laws don't compel release of the footage to the public, according to the National Conference of State Legislature.
+Body camera footage can provide crucial evidence about what happened in an incident, but laws don't compel release of the footage to the public, according to the National Conference of State Legislatures.

 An Indianola Police Department officer came to the family's home after the child called the police for a domestic incident, his mother Nakala Murry said.